JirosWorld/spacex-api/PSEUDOCODE.md

 ## Crew Page thought process

 1. make Crew page in pages folder
-2. add React Router (new version) syntax on index.js
+2. add React Router (new version) syntax on index.js and define Routes to App ("/*")
+3. import Link from BrowserRouter + add links/nav
-3. add Link from Home to Crew page
+4. add Link from Home to Crew page
-4. ...
+5. ...